 While there is no internal Earlham process for this fellowship, you are encouraged to let the Faculty Liaison and the Center for Career and Community Engagement know that you are applying, and you are welcome to seek our help during the application process.

 Who May Apply

-Outstanding students who will be in master's degree programs in the following year in public policy, international affairs, public administration, or such academic fields as business, economics, political science, sociology or foreign languages; who represent all ethnic, racial and social backgrounds; and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
+Outstanding students who plan to enroll in master's degree programs in the following year in public policy, international affairs, public administration, or such academic fields as business, economics, political science, sociology or foreign languages; who represent all ethnic, racial and social backgrounds; and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
 Applicants must have a minimum undergraduate grade point average of 3.2 or higher on a 4.0 scale.